Corporate Governance

 Stefan Witschi, dipl.
 El.-Ing.
 FH Biel, MBA in Integrated Management, has been a member of the Swissgrid Board of Directors since 2021.
 Since 2015, he has been Head of Distribution Grid Management and a member of the Grids Executive Board at BKW Energie AG.
 Prior to this, he had held various positions at BKW Energie AG since 1996.

-Resignations in the reporting period
+Resignations in the reporting period: none

-New elections in the reporting period
+New elections in the reporting period: none

 Election and term of office

-The Board of Directors is comprised of at least three elected members.
-The majority of members and the Chairman must meet independence requirements in accordance with Art.
-18 Para.
-7 of the Electricity Supply Act.
 As a rule, the Board of Directors is elected at the Annual General Assembly for one year at a time.
 The term of office for the members of the Board of Directors ends on the day of the next Annual General Assembly.
-All cantons together have the right to delegate and recall two members to/from the company’s Board of Directors (Art.
-18 Para.
-8 of the Electricity Supply Act).
 The members of the Board of Directors can be re-elected at any time.
 The Board of Directors is self-constituting.
-It nominates its Chairman, Vice Chairwoman and the Secretary, who does not have to be a member of the Board of Directors.
+It nominates its Chair, Vice-Chair and Secretary, who does not have to be a member of the Board of Directors.
+The General Assembly grants discharge to members each year.

 Internal organisation

 The Board of Directors is responsible for the overall management of the company and for supervising the management of the company.
 It represents the company externally and takes care of all matters that are not assigned to another corporate body according to law, regulations or the Articles of Incorporation.
 The Board of Directors can, subject to the legal guidelines on independence (Art.
 18 Para.
 7 of the Electricity Supply Act), transfer the management of the company or individual parts thereof, as well as the representation of the company, to one or more persons, members of the Board of Directors or third parties, who do not have to be shareholders.
 It issues the organisational regulations and arranges the corresponding contractual relationships.
 The powers of the Board of Directors and the Executive Board are defined in the organisational regulations.
 The members of the Board of Directors do not exercise any executive roles within Swissgrid.
-The Board of Directors met eleven times during the last financial year.
+The Board of Directors met ten times during the last financial year.

 Board committees